Dumbbell Snatch Alternatives

 Make sure to maintain a neutral, flat back during the hinge.
 One of the biggest mistakes that can lead to an injury is allowing the back to round during the hinge.
 This puts an excessive amount of strain on the spine as the athlete begins the movement.

-The dreaded rounded back can also occur if the lifter hinges too aggressively and quickly extend without maintaining a braced core.
+The dreaded rounded back can also occur if the lifter hinges too aggressively and quickly extends without maintaining a braced core.
 I usually see this when athletes are trying to ‘rock’ into the pull instead of getting properly set.

 Hang Power Clean